Eran-BA/PoT/README.md

 ## 🚀 Sudoku Benchmark

-Train a master-level Sudoku solver using the HybridHRM architecture:
+Train a master-level Sudoku solver using the HybridPoHHRM architecture:

 ```bash
 # Download dataset and train